 If there’s any app you should start with, it’s Ibotta.
 The app has tons of rebates for groceries and other products you buy frequently.

 Plus, most offers reset up to three times (about once every two days).
-This means you can use the Tillamook cheese offer once, then wait a couple of days, use it again, and then again (on different transactions for the same product).
+This means you can use a Tillamook cheese offer once, then wait a couple of days, use it again, and then again (on different transactions for the same product).
 You can even redeem some offers up to three times per receipt.

 Ibotta can also link with your store loyalty accounts for easy redemption — no need to upload a receipt.
 Learn the ins and outs of how Ibotta works.